 Casinos all over the country may be struggling with bringing their buffet back.

-One reason is disrupted supply chains that have caused challenges getting ingredients and some alcoholic beverages.
-Reservations at restaurants are a must due to this.
+challenges getting ingredients and some alcoholic beverages disrupted supply chains.
+Reservations at restaurants are still a must these days.
 And with the bulk of items offered at buffets, you might see a slightly limited menu than expected if they open.

 Then, there’s the issue of staffing.
 Some still have child care issues related to the pandemic.
 Some have moved on to positions that offer more stability.
 Others don’t feel safe returning.